 You can visit the CDC's website for more information about the safety of COVID-19 vaccines.

 Pfizer-BioNTech has further received FDA approval for ages 16 and older.

 Is it safe for me to get a COVID-19 vaccine if I would like to have a baby one day?

 Yes.
 People who want to get pregnant in the future may receive the COVID-19 vaccine.
-Based on current knowledge, experts believe that COVID-19 vaccines are unlikely to pose a risk to a person trying to become pregnant in the short or long term.
+The CDC health advisory strongly recommends COVID-19 vaccination either before or during pregnancy because the benefits of vaccination for both pregnant person and their fetus or infant outweigh known or potential risks.
 Scientists study every vaccine carefully for side effects immediately and for years afterward.
 The COVID-19 vaccines are being studied carefully now and will continue to be studied for many years, similar to other vaccines.